Village board adjourns contentious code hearing

 Manorhaven sets November hearing date for proposal that would exceed height limits

-Residents at standing-room-only zoning meeting worry that approving project for a 52-foot building would precipitate overdevelopment in the village.
+Residents at standing-room-only zoning meeting worry that approving project for a 52-foot-tall building would precipitate overdevelopment in the village.

-The Manorhaven Board of Zoning Appeals has adjourned a hearing for a proposed 52-foot, four-story building that would exceed the village’s zoning code height limits by more than double.
+The Manorhaven Board of Zoning Appeals has adjourned a hearing for a proposed 52-foot-tall, four-story building that would exceed the village’s zoning code height limits by more than double.

 The board voted 4-0 Monday, with one member absent, to continue the hearing to Nov.
 13, following nearly an hour of heated community opposition.